mickfuzz/phd4/_posts/thesis_chapters/2022-9-5-Results-Missions.md

 My end design highlights game patterns as a starting point for user interest and to draw participants in to other elements of learning dimensions.
 More abstract dimensions like systems thinking, and more concrete like coding concepts.

 ## Discussion

+### Design patterns as a "middle level" construct to open door to more concrete and abstract

+In the introduction of this thesis I highlighted some of the challenges for inclusivity and motivation of more abstract approaches including a perscriptive approach to Computational Thinking.

+Papert and Turkle celebrated diversity in approaches and celebrated the concrete.

+In the relevant literature () - design patterns are seen as a useful middle ground between abstract CT concepts and more concrete techniques.
+There are the advantages of both a relatable, tangible shape of unit of activity linked to a community of practice.
+They also include a more abstract / and thus repeatable structure thus fulfilling some of the promise transfer offered by CT advocates.

+The heart of the matter here is how transferable knowledge is without a contextual meaning attached.
+This is a contested area.

+In this context of novice coders it seems appropriate to introduce some levels of reusable practice whilst prioritising individual learner engagement and community participation.

+We can see evidence of both the potential for reusable elements of knowledge and practice involving practice in the following ways;

+* Use of levels as a array which is parsed by a loop to create layout
+* Other examples.

 ### Using Rogoff's Guided Participation / Social foci of Sociocultural Activity as a Primary Lens